Class: cCJCommandBarSystem

 The cCJCommandBarSystem Class

 The cCJCommandBarSystem is used to create the object that manages a commandbar system.
-It is a subclass of the imported ActiveX class cCJCommandBars.
-It significantly extends this class, making it much easier to model and build menu systems.
+It is a sub-class of the imported active/x cCJCommandBars class.
+It significantly extends this class making it much easier to model and build menu systems.

 The structure of the child menubar, toolbar, and statusbar objects and their children determines the initial layout of your system.
 An outline of a commandbar system object structure is: